 As illustrated in Figure 17, with the exception of Andrew Joy who is a very recent addition to the board, all of the directors have made significant personal investments in HRI's ordinary shares (an average of 3.2 years' worth of their fees, including Andrew Joy).
-This is generally considered to be favourable, as it shows significant commitment to the trust and helps to align directors' interests with those of other shareholders.
+This is in our view favourable, as it shows significant commitment and helps to align directors' interests with those of shareholders.